How to target people based on their attitudes

 Attitudinal research explaining why people engage with a product or service are widely used to understand and differentiate between different customer types.
 It is a great tool when planning a proposition or messaging to the distinct groups.

-However, it also has had a long standing floor; in that it is almost impossible to create a tangible action plan for a given individual.
+However, it also has had a long standing flaw; in that it is almost impossible to create a tangible action plan for a given individual.

 What is an attitudinal segment?